dotnet/docs/docs/standard/microservices-architecture/secure-net-microservices-web-applications/authorization-net-microservices-web-applications.md

 ## Implement role-based authorization

 ASP.NET Core Identity has a built-in concept of roles.
 In addition to users, ASP.NET Core Identity stores information about different roles used by the application and keeps track of which users are assigned to which roles.
-These assignments can be changed programmatically with the RoleManager type (which updates roles in persisted storage) and UserManager type (which can assign or unassigned users from roles).
+These assignments can be changed programmatically with the `RoleManager` type that updates roles in persisted storage, and the `UserManager` type that can grant or revoke roles from users.

 If you are authenticating with JWT bearer tokens, the ASP.NET Core JWT bearer authentication middleware will populate a user’s roles based on role claims found in the token.
 To limit access to an MVC action or controller to users in specific roles, you can include a Roles parameter in the Authorize annotation (attribute), as shown in the following code fragment: